 “Here lies Eleanor, sometime Queen of England, wife of King Edward son of King Henry, and daughter of the King of Spain and Countess of Ponthieu, on whose soul God in his pity have mercy.
 Amen.”
 Norman-French inscription around Eleanor of Castile’s tomb

 While researching this enigmatic queen, I found Eleanor of Castile to be unique in many ways.
-In doing a survey of English queens from the time of William the Conqueror to King Charles II in the early modern period, there were only four queens from the Iberian Peninsula: Berengaria of Navarre, Katherine of Aragon, Catherine of Braganza and Eleanor.
+In doing a survey of English queens from the time of William the Conqueror to King Charles II in the early modern period, there were only five queens from the Iberian Peninsula: Berengaria of Navarre, Joan of Navarre, Katherine of Aragon, Catherine of Braganza and Eleanor.
 Most wives of English kings came from France and England with a few noted exceptions.
 Eleanor was an intelligent, energetic woman who devoted herself to her husband, travelling with him constantly while directing a property acquisition and management business.
 And she did all this while having as many as sixteen children!

 Eleanor was born in November of 1241 in Burgos.
 She was the daughter of King Ferdinand III of Castile and his second wife Jeanne de Dammartin, heir to the French county of Ponthieu.
 There is next to nothing in written records of Eleanor’s childhood.
 We know from her love of literature and manuscripts later in life that she was educated and literate.